craigduncanlab/markup-languages/README.md

  - Plain Markup Language (PML)
  - Styled Markup Language (SML)

-Presently, PML and SML and are useful when chained together in a sequence to translate PML text files into .docx files.
+Presently, PML and SML are useful when chained together in a sequence to translate PML text files into .docx files.

-In brief, you write simple documents in the 'PML' text format (example here) and then by running one or more programs, you can convert that into .docx files.
-There is an intermediate markup format used called Styled Markup Language (SML).
+In brief, you can write simple documents in the 'PML' text format (example here) and the output appears as .docx files.
+There is an intermediate markup format used called Styled Markup Language (SML) which is used internally, but the user doesn't have to write anything in SML if they do not want to.

-I have provided a simple example of my implementation in python, used within the Visual Studio Code text editor in [this note](/VisualStudioCode/README.md)
+I have provided a simple example of my implementation in python, used within the Visual Studio Code text editor in [this note](/Demo/HowTo_PMLparser.md)

 # Language and design considerations

+Markup-language formats like OOXML are needed to make Word (.docx) files.
+However, translating directly from plain text to complicated style formats like OOXML, is difficult.
+There are too many features within OOXML that are related to the application that uses the OOXML, and there is significant bias toward using the OOXML as a very precise specification to ensure that it can output something to screen or printer that looks like a paper document.

+Programming languages and development environments intended to work with OOXML (e.g. C#, .NET) often force the programmer/user to adopt a very low-level, bottom-up approach to tagging text so that it resembles the desired output.
+The computer languages, and the tagging, represents very little benefit to users if it is concerned with low-level encoding of how the text should *look*.
+The need to tag the text with a complex annotation scheme, like OOXML, to describe how it should look, even with the benefit of computer code, is contrary to the original design goals of the Word Processing application anyway.
+It is simply not a smart solution to replace the labour-saving goals of the Word Processor with a new form of laborious coding and complex annotation.

-Going from plain text to complicated style formats, like OOXML which is needed to make Word (.docx) files, is difficult.
-It can be helped by using an intermediate style format, like SML.
-The main purpose of SML is to provide style codes that can be used to form the more complicated style formats, like OOXML which is needed to make Word (.docx) files.
+This problem of having to insert complex annotation to get the look of the document right in a WP application can be solved by using an intermediate style format, like SML.
+The main purpose of SML is to provide brief style codes that a computer can translate into more complicated style formats, like OOXML, which is needed to make Word (.docx) files.
+SML performs a similar function to the 'Markdown' that was used to help prepare HTML documents.
+This kind of markdown has a bias toward translating simple line-by-line style codes or tags into a more complex markup language.
+The labiour saving is not so much in how many lines have to be processed, but in how much initial annotation has to be done for a serialised flow of text.

-However, SML is still focussed on style, and my purpose is to allow some more intelligent, high level decisions to be made about both style and content.
-Instead of assuming our primary task is writing markup, we should be trying to distil our purpose or intention, and recognising how much of what we write is already part of a convention.
-This allows us to reduce the burden of inserting markup at all, or to make better use of simpler markup.
+However, SML is still mainly focussed on labour-saving in relation to style and presentation.
+I do not think it permits labour-saving that is based on what the information is.
+My goal is to avoid line-by-line annotation and, if possible, to adopt a semantic or content-based data structure that allows some of the line-by-line style codes (even the brief ones) to be themselves inserted by computer automation.

+We can reduce the need for repetitive style codes (or repeated cycles of style codes) by recognising that much of what we write, and how we want to present it, is influenced by context-specific conventions.
+By using simple markers to indicate *what* we are doing, we can reduce the burden of inserting style-based markup at all, or we may be able to achieve a higher level of automation of simpler markup schemes.

+The reduction of complexity is achieved by introducing a new preliminary step that allows codification of the purpose or context of a document into style schemes, which in turn allow line-by-line style codes to be applied to regions of text, not just individual lines in isolation.
+By chaining together more abstract coding schemes with the line-by-line markup schemes, and finally, the markup to OOXML translation, we can achieve a higher degree of abstraction.
+The greater the abstraction, the more the computer can relieve the burden of doing the work.

-The purpose of translating from PML to SML first is to allow some automated algorithms to make the task of inserting markup easier for writers, so that they don't have to code in SML directly if they can avoid it.
-My implementation uses domain knowledge and some clever rules to analyse the PML text to produce as much useful SML as possible.
+This is a 'top-down' approach to markup translation.
+That is, the purpose of translating from PML to SML first is to allow some automated algorithms to make the task of inserting markup easier for writers, so that they don't even have to code in a line-by-line scheme like SML.
+Used together, these markup languages can be used, for example, in a chained sequence to translate simple text documents into rendered and styled output (for example in a .docx file).
+My implementation uses domain knowledge and some clever rules to analyse the PML text to produce as much useful SML as possible without requiring the user to do it manually.

-Used together, these markup languages can be used, for example, to translate simple text documents into rendered and styled output (for example in a .docx file).

 # How it works

+The starting point, or input, is a 'plain markdown' file, which is basically a text document with a few PML additions.
+The output is a .docx document (or more than one).

 At present, the proposed workflow and my python implementation consists of two main translation programs: